 When float fishing with a Centerpin reel, it makes all of that much easier, and that means the Centerpin reel is the best way to catch steelhead on larger rivers.

 The Best Ways To Catch Fish In Medium Sized Rivers

-As long as the spots on a medium size river are 3 feet or deeper and they are longer than 6 feet, the float fishing method is still the best way to catch steelhead.
+As long as the spots on a medium-size river are three feet or deeper and they are longer than 6 feet, the float fishing method is still the best way to catch steelhead.

 Medium-sized rivers like the one in the picture above are the ones that most great lakes anglers would be fishing.

 However, some of these medium-sized rivers will also have shallower sections and will also have some pocket water and that is not good water for float fishing.
-If you are versatile and can switch methods, you could do well in both types of water.
+This is where fly fishing, bottom bouncing, and maybe even casting lures will be the better option.
+If you are versatile and can switch methods easily, you could do well in both types of water.